Jestin James

 04.

-Worked with the SMX engineering team to define the ranking logic that powers personalised payment surfacing.
-Designed for the "Pinnacle Prime" ruleset: affordability PMs with lowest monthly payment → PMs with linked offers and savings → recently used PMs → CBCC onboarding.
-Defined 12 edge cases including ineligible products, cart thresholds, and failed authorisations.
+I worked with the personalisation engineering team to define the ranking logic that powers personalised payment surfacing.
+I designed the priority ranking ruleset: affordability options with the lowest monthly payment → methods with linked offers and savings → recently used methods → co-branded credit card onboarding.
+I defined 12 edge cases including ineligible products, cart thresholds, and failed authorisations.

 Logic Design Edge Case Mapping Engineering Collaboration